Manatees in Crystal River, Florida: Endangered Species Also Known as Sea Cows

 They are of a similar species to the elephant.

-Over time and after spending more of their time in water, evolution changed their bodies and they no longer have weight bearing legs to support them on land.
+Over time and after spending more of their time in water evolution changed their bodies.
+They no longer have weight bearing legs to support them on land.
 Instead they have paddle-like flippers which serve them better in aquatic environments.

-Unlike fish with gills, manatees still need air in which to breathe and about the longest time that they can stay under water without resurfacing for a breath of air is about 20 minutes.
+Unlike fish with gills, manatees still need air in which to breathe.
+About the longest time that they can stay under water without resurfacing for a breath of air is 20 minutes.

 This resurfacing for air is necessary even while they are asleep as one of the videos nicely portrays and they spend about half of their time asleep in the water.

 The average weight of manatees ranges from almost 900 pounds to 1200 pounds (400 - 550 kilograms).